 You may have to do some maths problem solving yourself!

-Let’s take a look at the hourly rates for online math tutoring on Superprof.
+Let’s take a look at the going rates for online math tutoring on Superprof.

 The average cost of one hour of maths tuition in the UK is £19.26.